a-blondel/mohh2-wii-server/README.md

 com.ea.ServerApp
 ```

-The default profile is `pal`.
+The default profile is `wii-pal`.
 If you need to specify a profile, be sure to check `Add VM options` (or use Alt+V), then fill the field with :
 ```
--Dspring.profiles.active=ntsc
+-Dspring.profiles.active=wii-ntsc
 ```

 Define the environment variables matching your need, mostly for the database (see `Database` chapter), e.g. :